 You can find condom vending machines outside of some pharmacies and in many metro stations.
 Over time, I’ve seen fewer and fewer of these dispensers outside of pharmacies.
 It seems a lot of them have been taken down recently, but in 2009, they were everywhere.

-It seems an odd choice to have dispensers outdoors given the fluctuation in weather and the subsequent effect on the reliability of condoms.
+It seems an odd choice to have condom dispensers outdoors given the fluctuation in weather and the subsequent effect on the reliability of this birth control method.
 Additionally, I’m not sure how often the dispensers are refilled.
 10/10 would not recommend.

 When I first came here as an undergraduate student, I had minimal confidence in my spoken French.
 It didn’t help that the instant I made a mistake, Parisians would begin speaking in English.
 This crushed the little confidence I had and discouraged me from wanting to try.